-The sites range from deep in trees (pitches 4, 5 and 6 – which is open at the front) to gently wooded (pitches 1, 2, 3, 7, 8, 9, 10 and 11) to more open (pitches 13 to 16).
-The mix of rough ground, coarse shrubs and young trees on our site attracts a range of wildlife.
+The mix of rough ground, coarse shrubs, fallen wood and young trees on our site attracts a range of wildlife.
 We see a barn owl hunting, kestrels, buzzards, a sparrowhawk, toads, frogs, newts, grass snakes, lots of song birds, stoats and many many more creatures.
 We hope you enjoy our beautiful site.

-Please use the booking system above.
+Please use the booking system above, (after you have read the essential information).
 You can email us with any questions at firstname.lastname@example.org.

 The best pitches for hammocks are 4, 6 and 8